top of page

 Three variables.
 One lever.

-The future of Bohinj is shaped by three interacting forces.
+The future of Bohinj is determined by three variables: climate, morphology, and nutrient input.

 Lake Annecy: From Ecological Crisis to Global Standard